0x1eef/test-cmd.rb/README.md

 ## About

 test-cmd.rb is a library for accessing the output streams (both stdout and stderr) of a spawned process.
-The library was first realized in a test environment, where it provided a path for verifying that when code examples are run they produce the expected output.
-The library can be generally useful outside a test environment, too.

 ## Examples